GitauHarrison/notes/comment_moderation.md

 ```

 We query our `UserComment` database using the `UserComment.query.all()` function.
 This function returns a list of all the comments made by users in the database.
-We can then loop through the list and display the comments in the `index.html` page.
+We can then loop through the list and display the comments on the `index.html` page.

 `index.html`: Display comments
 ```html